moniafavaro/pac-man/README.md

 ## Challenges

-* With only few weeks into the bootcamp, having to build a game in one week was the biggest challenge.
+* With only a few weeks into the bootcamp, having to build a game in one week was the biggest challenge.
 * Make the enemies run in different directions from each other.

 ## Wins

-For me it was a big win to made this project with only 3 weeks of the course and be able to delivered the MVP.
+For me it was a big win to make this project with only 3 weeks of the course and be able to deliver the MVP.

 ## Future Features